se02035/public/01-pbie-with-snowflake/README.md

 #### 4. Programmatically update the Power BI data source credentials

-The Snowflake data connector supports the following credential types:
+The Snowflake data source credentials can be updated using these authentication types:

 > *As mentioned in the beginning this article focuses on the oauth2 auth method.*